Skip to content

 Controls scaling direction based on requested and original size:

-• scale=downscaleonly: Only scale down if requested size is smaller.
+• scale=downscaleonly: Only scale down if the requested size is smaller.

-• scale=upscaleonly: Only scale up if requested size is larger.
+• scale=upscaleonly: Only scale up if the requested size is larger.

 • scale=both: Scale up or down.
 (Default)

-• scale=upscalecanvas: Pad image if requested size is larger.
+• scale=upscalecanvas: Pad the image if the requested size is larger.

 Values are case‑insensitive.

-• max: Width/height are maximums; image may be smaller to maintain aspect ratio.
+• max: Width/height are maximums; the image may be smaller to maintain aspect ratio.

-• pad: Width/height are exact; padding added for aspect ratio differences.
+• pad: Width/height are exact; padding is added to account for aspect‑ratio differences.
 (Default)

-• crop: Width/height are exact; image is cropped to fit.
+• crop: Width/height are exact; the image is cropped to fit.

-• stretch: Image is stretched to fit exact size.
+• stretch: The image is stretched to fit the exact size.

 Anchor